 In general this advising shall include ensuring that students are informed of the rules and regulations of the GSAS and of their home department as well as regularly discussing with each student the student's program and progress therein.
-Additionally, every department shall maintain and make available a supplementary document or webpage specifying any additional departmental rules and expectations as well as any department-specific application of the GSAS rules and regulations.
 That said, the primary responsibility for understanding and abiding by the rules, and for making appropriate progress towards the degree, rests with each individual student.